The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: Concluding remarks and open problems

-Despite 35 years of research the quantum {\scshape Sherrington--Kirkpatrick} spin-glass model characterized by the {\scshape Hamiltonian} \eqref{H_N} is not nearly as well understood as its ``classical limit'' $\bb\downarrow0$, at least from a rigorous point of view.
-Several investigators have provided stimulating and possibly correct results by approximate arguments and/or numerical methods.
-But for low temperatures these results are typically less reliable, for example due to the unjustified interchange of various limits or because of too small ``{\scshape Lie--Trotter} numbers''.
-Therefore one should find rigorous arguments to prove or disprove the (red) dashed line in Fig.\,\ref{regionplot}.
-Even more ambitiuous would be to aspire after the analog of the {\scshape Parisi} formula for the macroscopic (quenched) free energy of the quantum {\scshape SK} model \eqref{H_N}.\footnote{Shortly after the present paper appeared as a preprint (\href{https://arxiv.org/abs/1912.06633}{arXiv:1912.06633 [math-ph]}) {\scshape Adhikari} and {\scshape Brennecke} released the very interesting preprint \cite{AB2019}.
-Therein they provide a formula for the macroscopic quenched free energy of the model \eqref{H_N} for \emph{all} $\beta\vv>0$.
-This formula is given by a suitable $d\to\infty$ limit of a {\scshape Parisi}-like functional for a (classical) $d$-component vector-spin-glass model, due to {\scshape Panchenko}.} Here we only mention that the inequalities \eqref{quasi_classical} may be used to bound this free energy from below and above in terms of the zero-field {\scshape Parisi} formula.
-On the other hand, it could be that the true ``quantum {\scshape Parisi} formula'' is somewhat simpler than the classical one \emph{because} of quantum fluctuations, confer \cite{BU1990b}.
+The present paper contains the first rigorous explicit results on the thermostatics of the quantum {\scshape Sherrington--Kirkpatrick} spin-glass model \eqref{H_N} for the regime $\beta\vv<1$.
+Unfortunately, the opposite (and more important) regime remains not nearly as well understood as in the ``classical limit'' $\bb\downarrow 0$, at least from a rigorous point of view.
+Over the 35 years of research several investigators have provided stimulating and possibly correct results by approximate arguments and/or numerical methods.
+But for low temperatures these results are typically less reliable, for example due to the unjustified interchange of various limits and/or because of too small ``{\scshape Lie--Trotter} numbers''.
+Therefore one should find rigorous arguments for the actual shape of the (red) dashed line in Figure\,\ref{regionplot}.
+In view of Remark\,\ref{remthm3}\,\ref{landau} it is tempting to conjecture that the assertions \eqref{diff_zero}, \eqref{absence}, and \eqref{free_energy_limit} remain true under the ($\bb$-dependent) condition $\beta\vv<1/m$.
+This would enlarge the heavy gray region in Figure\,\ref{regionplot} slightly beyond the vertical line $\beta\vv=1$ and help to ``localize'' the critical line somewhat further.
+In any case, the precise determination of this line is a demanding problem.
+A similar challenge is to aspire after the analog of the {\scshape Parisi} formula for the macroscopic (quenched) free energy of the quantum {\scshape SK} model \eqref{H_N}.
+A first step in this direction has been achieved recently by {\scshape Adhikari} and {\scshape Brennecke} \cite{AB2020}, see the end of Section\,\ref{introduction}.
+At present we do not know, how their variational formula reduces to our \eqref{varadhan} if $\beta\vv<1$.
+Unfortunately, for $\beta\vv\geq 1$ we only have the inequalities \eqref{quasi_classical} which may be used to bound the free energy of \eqref{H_N} from below and above in terms of the zero-field {\scshape Parisi} formula.
+Nevertheless, it could be that the quantum analog of the {\scshape Parisi} formula is in certain respects simpler than the classical one \emph{because} of quantum fluctuations, confer \cite{RCC1989,BU1990b,MRC2018}.